This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Customize it!
-This recipe is your starting point.
-Swap in your favorite nuts and dried fruits, keeping the overall amounts similar.
+• Customize It: Swap in your favorite nuts or dried fruits, keeping the amounts the same.

-• For chunky granola: Press the mixture into small ovals on the baking sheet during the first 10 minutes of baking for satisfying granola clusters.
+• Make Clusters: For chunky granola, press the mixture into small ovals on the baking sheet during the first 10 minutes of baking.

-• Re-crisp if needed: If your granola softens, spread it on a baking sheet and bake at 300°F for 7-8 minutes to restore its crunch.
+• Re-Crisp If Needed: If it softens, spread on a baking sheet and bake at 300°F for 7–8 minutes to bring back the crunch.

 Frequently Asked Questions

-Can I use quick oats in this apple granola recipe?
+Can I use dried apples instead of fresh apples in this apple granola recipe?

 Ways To Use Leftover Ingredients